East Portland Community Office

-The East Portland Neighborhood Office (EPNO) is one of seven neighborhood offices of the City of Portland's Office of Neighborhood Involvement that provides community building and civic engagement support.
+The East Portland Community Office (EPCO) is one of seven neighborhood offices of the City of Portland's Office of Neighborhood Involvement that provides community building and civic engagement support.
 Our service area covers the part of Portland east of 82nd Avenue/I-205 and includes about 25% of Portland’s population.
-EPNO is a community-driven program, supporting community members with their civic engagement activities.
+EPCO is a community-driven program, supporting community members with their civic engagement and advocacy activities.
 We are led by a committed team of community volunteers who make up our Advisory Committee.
 The Advisory Committee provides strategic guidance to help us improve our programming and advance our mission.

 We provide support by:

-- Project assistance ‐ We assist with outreach, project planning, grant writing, and more.
+- Project assistance ‐ Outreach, planning, grant writing, support to help projects flourish;

-- Foster collaboration ‐ We foster cross‐organizational collaboration on projects and advocacy on public policy.
-Together we’re stronger and get more done!
+- Fostering collaboration ‐ Cross‐organizational work on projects and advocacy on public policy.

 Program Priorities for 2016-17:

-The EPNO Advisory Committee has identified the following priorities for our program.
+The EPCO Advisory Committee has identified the following priorities for the program.
 Work has already started on these priorities.
 Because of their complexity and importance, we expect these to be multi-year priorities.
 Read our full Annual Plan, Goals and Values document here.

 - Support community engagement around houselessness - read the core principles that guide our housing work